Marcus Forrester: Storylines

 Marcus is first introduced attending the funeral of Storm Logan.
 After his arrival, he begins working at Forrester Creations.
-He is revealed to be the son of Donna Logan and Justin Barber but he was adopted by Eric Forrester during Donna's marriage to Eric.
-Marcus explained that the Waltons were good to him but he never felt that he connected with them emotionally.
-Saying that "they just want him to be happy" they let go of their parental rights which permitted him to be adopted by wealthy Eric Forrester.
+He is revealed to be the son of Donna Logan and Justin Barber and is later adopted by Eric Forrester during Donna's marriage to Eric.
+Marcus explains that the Waltons were good to him but he never felt that he connected with them emotionally.
+Saying that "they just want him to be happy", they let go of their parental rights which permits him to be adopted by wealthy Eric.

 Eric gives Marcus a position at Forrester Creations in the shipping department, working with Eric's granddaughter Steffy.
 Steffy and Marcus instantly click, and begin to date.
 Donna warns Marcus to be cautious of Steffy.
 The Unstable Pam Douglas (Steffy's great-aunt) convinces Steffy to spy on Marcus, which she does.
 When Steffy learns the truth about Marcus being Donna's child, she is angry about him not telling her.
-Later Marcus became head of shipping at the company, becoming Steffy's boss, complicating their relationship after his mother Donna fired Steffy's entire family.

-Despite being Steffy's boss, he is still deeply in love with his mother's step-granddaughter.
-Marcus finally wised up to Owen's conniving and manipulation of his mother that he finally had a confrontation with him.
-After sharing his concerns with his aunt, Brooke Logan, and after talking it over with his mother, Donna finally let Owen go, realizing that she was acting on impulse, aided and abetted by Owen.
-Owen went back to San Diego, and Marcus, to celebrate, took Steffy and played hooky from work to have fun on the beach.
-However, unbeknownst to Marcus, Owen still stayed in Los Angeles; and convinced Donna to not sign the papers to take Eric off the ventilator.
-Owen convinced Marcus that Ridge was wanting to do in Eric; and Marcus confronted him.
-Ridge admitted what he did was wrong, but he also told Marcus to stay away from Steffy, his daughter.
-Marcus tried to break it off with her, but she still felt in love with him.
-They had a wonderful time at Bikini Beach.
+Later Marcus becomes head of shipping at the company, becoming Steffy's boss, complicating their relationship after Donna fires Steffy's entire family.
+Despite being Steffy's boss, he is still deeply in love with her.
+Marcus finally wises up to Owen's conniving and manipulation of his mother and confronts him.
+Ridge tells Marcus to stay away from Steffy, his daughter.
+Marcus tries to break it off with her, but she still loves him and they had a wonderful time at Bikini Beach.

-Marcus however, later remembered that Eric had been given a bottle of gin from Owen, and he had suspicions that something had been put in it.
-He convinced Bridget that something was horribly amiss, and asked her to do a toxicology test on her father.
-Bridget did so, and was shocked to discover that on a blood sample that had been taken when Eric had come into the hospital, that there was a high level of poison in that sample.
-When she revealed the results to Owen, Donna and Marcus, that was enough proof for him to accuse Owen of poisoning Eric to get at Donna and the Forrester fortune.
+Marcus later remembers that Eric had been given a bottle of gin from Owen, and he had suspicions that something had been put in it.